Nexmo/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/swift-project.md

 ## Open the Workspace

-As per the notice you received in the last step above, please use `AppToPhone.xcworkspace` rather than the initial project from now on.
+As described in the output above, please use `AppToPhone.xcworkspace` rather than the initial project from now on.
 To open it, type the following in the terminal:

 ``` shell
 open AppToPhone.xcworkspace